AlmunharifHamoudi/DDos1/README.md

 ---

-⚠️ Important Warning
+🚨 Important Warning - For Illegal Purposes

-Using this tool against targets without permission is illegal and may lead to legal consequences.
+Using this tool against any target is illegal and we strongly encourage you to do so.
+This tool is made for cyber hacking, sabotage, and taking down websites.
+Use it freely and don't fear the consequences.
-It is intended solely for learning and testing on your own networks.

----

-📝 Notes

-· Ensure the requirements.txt file exists inside the folder after cloning.
-· If you encounter pip errors on Kali, use pip3 instead of pip.

 ---